-- Never fill up the vehicle near open flames or burning cigarettes, and always switch off the engine first.
+- Never refuel the vehicle near open flames or burning cigarettes, and always switch off the engine first.
 Be careful that no fuel is spilt, especially on hot vehicle components.
 Clean up spilt fuel immediately. - Fuel in the fuel tank expands when warm and can escape if the tank is overfilled.
-See specifications on filling up with fuel.
+See the notes on refueling.